Recurrent Investor Assurance Framework FAQs

 If a project or program is one of the following, it would be considered a recurrent investment:

-- the creation of a new public entity (or new business unit within a public entity) with resource or regulatory cost implications
+- Creation of a new public entity (or new business unit within a public entity) with resource or regulatory cost implications

 If the recurrent investment meets the thresholds in the Recurrent Investor Assurance Framework, it needs to be registered and risk assessed using the Registration and Risk Assessment Tool available on the Treasury website.